FOSTER for Industry

 Internships

 FOSTER is continuing the highly successful internships programme established by the Fusion Industry Programme.
 It enables undergraduates to actively contribute to industry and academic projects in fields they are eager to explore as future career paths.
 To improve access to these opportunities and support those from under-represented groups, FOSTER provides subsistence payments to interns who are successful with their application, which also reduces a company’s financial commitment.
 There are also widening participation bursaries available.
-Information about the 2026 scheme will soon be available.
-Hear what our 2025 interns said about their experience.

 UKAEA has partnered with STEM Returners on a new programme to help engineers return to work following a career break.